helmholtz-analytics/heat/contributing.md

 * Use the following import conventions:
     * `import heat as ht`
     * `import numpy as np`
-    * Have Python standard library and third-party dependencies imported before HeAT modules
+    * Have Python standard library and third-party dependencies imported before HeAT modules.

 * Sort functions alphabetically in files (leading underscores are ignored).